 If you’ve read through The Syndrome, Its Treatment, and The Results sections of our site you may be wondering whether you or someone you know has Wilson’s Temperature Syndrome, or how you can get good medical treatment for it.

 Since Wilson’s Temperature Syndrome is undiagnosable with blood tests how can you know if you have it?
 You can’t, but the best way to see if you may have Wilson’s Temperature Syndrome is to see if it sounds like you.
 Low body temperatures produce very recognizable symptoms and circumstances.
-You may thoroughly recognize yourself in the patient book, Wilson’s Temperature Syndrome – - A Reversible Thyroid Problem which describes the syndrome in much more detail than this web site or the patient success stories (this book is described in more detail in the store, you can also read it free online here).
+You may thoroughly recognize yourself in the patient book, Wilson’s Temperature Syndrome – – A Reversible Thyroid Problem which describes the syndrome in much more detail than this web site or the patient success stories.
+You can read it free online here) or, you can buy it on Amazon.com.

 Like depression, migraines, panic attacks, anxiety, irregular periods, PMS, impotence, menopause, and many (if not most) other conditions, Wilson’s Temperature Syndrome is a clinical diagnosis.
 A clinical diagnosis is one that is based on signs a doctor can see in an examination and symptoms that the patients report, not on tests.